firoorg/firo/doc/README_windows.txt

 smartcash 0.8.x BETA

 Copyright (c) 2009-2013 Bitcoin Developers
+Copyright (c) 2014 Zcoin Developers
-Copyright (c) 2014 smartcash Developers
+Copyright (c) 2017 smartcash Developers
 Distributed under the MIT/X11 software license, see the accompanying file COPYING or http://www.opensource.org/licenses/mit-license.php.
 This product includes software developed by the OpenSSL Project for use in